eamander/PetFinder_Scraper/README.md

 2. Occasionally, the scraper gets hung up on the first search page.
 This is likely a matter of checking the refresh loop to make sure it continues properly, but the scraper works well enough as is.
 A user can manually reload the first search page to get it going again.

 ## Additional Info
 This was designed in support of machine learning projects involving common animals.
-We are clearly leaving out what might appear to be some valuable information about the animals in question, namely breeds of cat and color for instance.
+We are clearly leaving out what might appear to be some valuable information about the animals in question (for instance breeds of cat and color).
 However, there is a significant amount of disagreement regarding both the existence of some breeds and their presentation.
 Therefore, any supervised learning algorithm will require proper standardization by an expert.